About

 Sam Ingram @ The Smallest Studio

 Simplicity is the touchstone of my design philosophy.
-And the way a piece feels to wear - calm, tactile, comfortable - is as important to me as the way it looks.
+And the way a piece feels to wear - calm, tactile, comfortable - is as important as the way it looks.

-Here’s my shop, and if you’d like to customise a piece or commission something bespoke, contact me.
+Here’s my shop, and if you’d like to discuss commissioning something bespoke, contact me.

-I’m a member of the Guild of Jewellery Designers and all my pieces are hallmarked at the London Assay Office.
+I’m a member of the Guild of Jewellery Designers and I hallmark my pieces at the London Assay Office.